Turkish voters go to polls in critical municipal elections

 Opposition parties are mostly coordinating strategies and running under alliances in an effort to maximize the chances to unseat ruling party officials.

 The main battleground appears to be for Ankara, the capital, where opinion polls have suggested that Mansur Yavas, an opposition alliance candidate, could upset a quarter of a century rule by Erdogan’s Justice and Development Party and its predecessor.
-Mehmet Ozhaseki, former minister of environment and urban planning, is running on the ticket for Erdogan and his nationalist allies.
+Mehmet Ozhaseki, former minister of environment and urban planning, who is running on the ticket for Erdogan and his nationalist allies.

-In Istanbul, Erdogan named former Prime Minister Binali Yildirim, who served previously as transport minister, to run against Ekrem Imamoglu from the opposition.
+In Istanbul, Erdogan named former Prime Minister Binali Yildirim, who also served previously as transport minister, to run against Ekrem Imamoglu from the opposition.

 “Whoever wins Istanbul, wins Turkey,” Erdogan has said in election rallies.
 His rise to power began as Istanbul mayor in 1994.